 Professor Simone Fullagar

-Simone Fullagar (opens in a new window) is Professor, Physical Culture, Sport and Health at the University of Bath, UK and Adjunct Professor at Griffith University, Queensland.
-As an interdisciplinary sociologist, Simone’s research explores the embodied politics of gender, physical cultures, health/mental health and wellbeing through new materialist feminist and post-structuralist approaches.
+Simone Fullagar (opens in a new window) is Professor, Physical Culture, Sport and Health at the University of Bath, UK and an Adjunct Professor at Griffith University, Queensland.
+As an interdisciplinary sociologist, Simone’s research explores the embodied politics of gender, physical cultures, health/mental health and well-being through new materialist feminist and post-structuralist approaches.